fleschutz/base256U/README.md

 🤝 Contributing
 ----------------
-* Contributions, suggestions, and improvements are welcome!
+* Contributions, suggestions, and improvements are always welcome!
 * Open an Issue if you encounter bugs or have feature ideas.
 * Create a Pull Request if you'd like to improve something.
 * Or just send your feedback to: markus.fleschutz [at] gmail.com